Sewer Lateral Cross-Connections

 Many homes in Hamilton have two types of sewer pipes.
 They are known as sanitary and stormwater pipes.
 Both pipes serve a different purpose.

-Your home’s sanitary pipes take water from your toilets, sinks, showers, laundry and other home drains and are treated at the wastewater treatment plant.
+Your home’s sanitary pipes take water from your toilets, sinks, showers, laundry, and other home drains and send it to the wastewater treatment plant.
 Once treated, the water is released back into the natural environment.

 Your home’s stormwater pipe collects rainwater and snowmelt from roofs, downspouts, foundation drains (weeping tiles) or private catch basins and sends it to the City storm sewer main.
-From there, the water travels to creeks, natural watercourses, Hamilton Harbour, or Lake Ontario.
+From there, the water travels without further treatment to nearby stormwater management ponds, natural watercourses, Hamilton Harbour, or Lake Ontario.

 Sanitary sewer systems and stormwater sewer systems should exist entirely separate from one another.

-Partial cross-connection happens when a home’s internal plumbing is mistakenly tied to its stormwater pipe that leads to the storm sewer main.
+A partial cross-connection happens when some of a home’s internal plumbing is mistakenly tied into the stormwater pipe that leads to the storm sewer main.
+This usually happens during renovations or additions and most commonly when a bathroom is added to a basement.

 Cross-connections can: